 - State and local tax deduction limit

-Itemized deductions also come with a host of rules.
-Medical and dental expenses are only deductible to the extent that they exceed 7.5% of your adjusted gross income (AGI) for tax year 2020, for example.
-In the case of the mortgage interest deduction, it’s limited to the interest paid on the first $750,000 for mortgages taken out after Dec.
-16, 2017; this limit drops to $375,000 if you’re married and filing a separate return.
+Medical and dental expenses are only deductible to the extent that they exceed 7.5% of your adjusted gross income (AGI) as of tax year 2021.
+The mortgage interest deduction is limited to the interest paid on the first $750,000 of mortgages that are taken out after Dec.
+16, 2017.
+This limit drops to $375,000 if you're married and filing a separate return.

 This is not a complete list of all itemized deductions that are available.
 You can find more itemized deductions for individuals on the IRS website.

-There’s one other type of tax deduction you can claim in addition to either itemizing or claiming the standard deduction.
-These are adjustments to income, commonly referred to as “above-the-line” deductions.
-Above-the-line deductions, which reduce your adjusted gross income (AGI), earn their name because they come before the line that determines AGI on tax form 1040.
+There's one other type of tax deduction you can claim in addition to either itemizing or claiming the standard deduction.
+The IRS also offers adjustments to income, commonly referred to as above-the-line deductions.
+They reduce your adjusted gross income (AGI).
+They're subtracted before the line that determines your AGI on Form 1040.